2vrxjtz5yr-ui/2vrxjtz5yr-ui.github.io/The Essential Cuban Cookbook/recipe-creation-guide.md

 ### Important Notes

-- **Claude CANNOT directly read image files from the filesystem** using paths like `/Users/michelle/Documents/recipes/Mastering Pasta/images/IMG_7820.JPG`
+- **Claude CANNOT directly read image files from the filesystem** using paths like `/Users/michelle/Documents/recipes/The Essential Cuban Cookbook/images/IMG_7920.JPG`
 - The images MUST be in Project Knowledge first
 - The `project_knowledge_search` tool is specifically designed to search the project's uploaded content
 - You CAN read text from images returned by the tool - they are photographs of cookbook pages with clearly readable text